 - Safeguarding issues

 Serious Incidents also include systematic and organisational failures such as serious IT failures, issues surrounding ward closures and bed availability for patients in need, as well as any adverse event or incident affecting an NHS Trust or Health Board’s ability to provide quality healthcare.

 Blackwater Law testimonial

-Blackwater Law operate all medical negligence claims on a no win, no fee basis so there is no financial risk to you or your family if you decide to proceed with a claim for compensation.
+Blackwater Law operates all medical negligence claims on a no-win, no-fee basis so there is no financial risk to you or your family if you decide to proceed with a claim for compensation.

 Will you know if a Serious Incident has occurred?

-NHS England stipulates in its Serious Incident Framework guidance document that patients, carers and families should be informed if a Serious Incident has occurred during the delivery of their care or the care or a loved-one.
+NHS England stipulates in its Serious Incident Framework guidance document that patients, carers and families should be informed if a Serious Incident has occurred during the delivery of their care or the care of a loved one.
 If you have received notice of that fact a Serious Incident has occurred or been reported, this may be in the form of a letter, email, telephone conversation or a conversation in person.

-However, it is reasonable to believe that this may not happen in every instance and that a Serious Incident may have occurred, may have been reported but you have not been informed of this.
-Therefore, if you think a Serious Incident has occurred but you have not be contacted about this by the healthcare provider, you may still have a case.
+However, it is reasonable to believe that this may not happen in every instance and that a Serious Incident may have occurred or may have been reported but you have not been informed of this.
+Therefore, if you think a Serious Incident has occurred but you have not been contacted about this by the healthcare provider, you may still have a case.
 Blackwater Law will be able to undertake the necessary investigations or provide you with advice on how you can find out.

 Not all Serious Incidents will be reported